Northern Virginia: Statehood and Civil War

-20th century and beyond
+20th century

-The Department of Defense's increasing reliance on information technology companies during the Cold War started the modern Northern Virginia economy and spurred urban development throughout the region.
-After the Cold War, prosperity continued to come as the region positioned itself as the "Silicon Valley" of the Eastern United States.
-The Internet was first commercialized in Northern Virginia, having been home to the first Internet service providers.
+The Department of Defense's increasing reliance on information technology companies during the Cold War was influential in launching the modern Northern Virginia economy and spurred urban development throughout the region.
+After end of the Cold War in 1991, prosperity continued in the region as it positioned itself as the "Silicon Valley" of the Eastern United States.
+The Internet was first commercialized in Northern Virginia, which served as the headquarters of many of the first Internet service providers.

-The first major interconnection point of the Internet, MAE-East, was established in the 1990s at Ashburn after Virginia-area network provider operators thought to connect their networks together while drinking beer.
+The first major interconnection point of the Internet, MAE-East, was established in the 1990s in Ashburn after Virginia-area network provider operators decided to connect their networks.
 This infrastructure legacy is ongoing, as data center operators continue to expand near these facilities.

+21st century

-History was made in early 2001 when local Internet company America Online bought Time Warner, the world's largest traditional media company, near the end of the dot-com bubble days.
-After the bubble burst, Northern Virginia office vacancy rates went from 2 percent in 2000 to 20 percent in 2002.
-After 2002, vacancy rates fell below 10 percent due to increased defense spending after the September 11 attacks, and the Afghanistan and Iraq wars causing the government's continued and increasing reliance on private defense contractors.
+In early 2001, local Internet company AOL bought Time Warner, the world's largest traditional media company, near the end of the dot-com bubble era.
+After the Internet bubble burst, however, Northern Virginia office vacancy rates increased from two percent in 2000 to 20 percent in 2002.
+After 2002, vacancy rates improved, falling below 10 percent as defense spending increased following the September 11 attacks.
+The subsequent Afghanistan and Iraq wars also contributed to the region's growth, as the federal government increased its contracting with private defense firms.

 Regional organizations

 Northern Virginia Regional Commission

-Northern Virginia is an area within the Commonwealth of Virginia and is part of the Washington DC metropolitan area.
-The Northern Virginia Regional Commission(NVRC) is a regional government that represents a regional council of thirteen member Northern Virginia local governments.
+The Northern Virginia Regional Commission (NVRC) is a regional government that represents a regional council of thirteen member Northern Virginia local governments.
 These local governments include the counties of Arlington, Fairfax, Loudoun, and Prince William.
 The local governments include the incorporated cities of Alexandria, Fairfax, Falls Church, Manassas, and Manassas Park.
 The local governments also include the incorporated towns of Dumfries, Herndon, Leesburg, and Vienna.
-NVRC's chief roles and functions have focused on providing information, performing professional and technical services for its members, and serving as a mechanism for regional coordination regarding the environment, transportation, affordable housing, community planning, military, and human services.
+NVRC's chief roles and functions are providing information, performing professional and technical services for its members, and serving as a mechanism for regional coordination regarding the environment, transportation, affordable housing, community planning, military, and human services.
 Programs and projects address a wide array of local government interests.

-According to Virginia's Regional Cooperation Act, NVRC is a political subdivision (a government agency) within the Commonwealth.
+According to Virginia's Regional Cooperation Act, NVRC is a political subdivision.
 The region is technically referred to as Virginia's planning district #8.
-The commission was established pursuant to Articles 1 and 2, Chapter 34, of the Acts of the Virginia General Assembly of 1968, subsequently revised and re-enacted as the Regional Cooperation Act under Title 15.2, Chapter 42 of the Code of Virginia, hereinafter called the "Act", and by resolutions of the governing bodies of its constituent member governmental subdivision.
-Any incorporated county, city or town in Northern Virginia may become a member of NVRC, provided the jurisdiction has a population of more than 3,500 and adopts and executes NVRC's Charter Agreement.
+The commission was established pursuant to Articles 1 and 2, Chapter 34, of the Acts of the Virginia General Assembly of 1968, subsequently revised and reenacted as the Regional Cooperation Act.
+Any incorporated county, city, or town in Northern Virginia with a population exceeding 3,500 that adopts NVRC's charter agreement is eligible to become a member of the commission.